The Lawns: Management

 From the date of inception until 1969, Halls of Residence at the University of Hull were presided over by the "Halls of Residence Committee".
 This committee was responsible for the day-to-day running of Traditional halls until the creation of The Lawns.
 The committee was composed of wardens, facilities management from the University and the vice-chancellor.
 In 1968 at the decision of the committee the "Halls of Residence Committee" was dissolved and the council of the newly built Lawns complex (known as "The Lawns Forum") gained the responsibility of term-time activity at The Lawns.
 Financial matters and conference responsibilities all passed to the relevant departments of the University and out of the hands of the wardens.

 Closure

 By the start of the 2017/2018 academic year, The Lawns was the last operating halls of residence site in Cottingham following the closures of Cleminson Hall in 2004, Needler Hall in 2016, and Thwaite Hall in the summer of 2017.
 Ferens, Downs, and Reckitt halls were closed at the end of the 2017–2018 academic year.
 Pursuing a strategy of concentrating accommodation on its main campus, the University closed The Lawns and Ferens Hall in 2019, and placed the complex on the market in 2021.
 After closure, the empty 40-acre site was used for police firearms training and is earmarked for housing development.
 In May 2021 the Twentieth Century Society placed the site on its Top 10 Buildings at Risk List.
+During 2023, the site was proposed to be used as housing for those seeking asylum however, after local backlash these plans were dropped.